samysamsam/git/README.md

 "Merging" is kinda like reverse-branching.
 It lets you copy across all the changes from one branch into another.
 At the end of the merge you still have the two branches but now all the changes from one branch are in the other.

 The first thing you'll do when working with an existing repository is "clone" into it.
-"Cloning" copies the current state of the directory to a new location that you specify.
+"Cloning" copies the current state of the directory to a new location.
 Usually this means creating a "local" copy of the directory that we can work on.

 ## Getting started
 [Download git](https://git-scm.com/download)